Secure CheckoutPersonal information is secured with SSL technology.

 - Provides comprehensive information for plant breeders developing new stress tolerant crop varieties

 - Includes in-depth, physiological, biochemical and molecular information

 - Includes color images and diagrams for effective communication of key concepts

-Researchers and advanced in crop productivity enhancement and developing plants tolerant to multiple abiotic and biotic stressors
+Researchers who study advances in crop productivity enhancement and develop plants tolerant to multiple abiotic and biotic stressors

 1. Priming mediated stress and cross-stress tolerance in plants: concepts and opportunities

 2. Physiology and Molecular Mechanisms in Cross-regulation of Biotic-Abiotic Stress Responses

 3. Getting ready with the priming: Innovative weapons against biotic and abiotic crop enemies in a global changing scenario

 5. Induction of plant tolerance to biotic stresses by priming with natural compounds: possible mechanisms

 6. Induction of plant resistance to biotic stress by priming with β-aminobutyric acid (BABA) and its effect in nitrogen-fixing nodule development

 7. Water stress memory and subsequent water stress tolerance in plants

 8. Reactive nitrogen species mediated cross-stress tolerance in plants